matteomanzini/group9_assignment_1/README.md

 The project is implemented by five ROS2 packages:

 **1. interfaces_assignment_1**

-It is defined by Ready.msg to advice if the robot is ready to compute the navigation.
+: it defines Ready.msg to advice if the robot is ready to compute the navigation.

 **2. laser_scan**
+: technique to detect three cylindrical tables.
+The node scan_subcriber identifies their position by clustering the points of laser and filtering them based on a range of acceptable distances.

 **3. my_apriltag_ros**

 **4. my_launch**

 **5. navigation_package**

-The package contains two nodes: lyfecycle_client and navigation_node.
+: the package contains two nodes: lyfecycle_client and navigation_node.
 The first one defines the initial pose of robot and notify the navigation_node if robot is ready to move with Ready.msg.
 The second one computes the goal position (in the middle of apriltags) and startups the navigation until final goal is reached.